p-ndr/p-ndr/README.md

-<h3 align=center> This is the profile of Nerdanel, a self-identified nerd. </h3>
+<h3 align=center>Hello, Nerdanel here.</h3>
 <br>
 <br>
 <p align=center>
-I study Computer Science, read, translate and code.
-I don't do what most nerds or dweebs do, e.g. watching Anime, being a Die Hard fan of Breaking Bad or Mr. Robot, headbanging non-stop and listening to the most obscure musicians.
+The Computer Scientist and Translator with an interest in art who isn't a nerd.
 <br>
 I also walk and run a lot.
 My main hobbies are reading and web-surfing. <br> Most of the time I appear plain, but trust me, I'm a good person.
 <br>
-I mostly code in Python, Rust and Coq.
-My work stack is C# but I don't like it.<br>
+I mostly code in Python, Rust and Coq.<br>
 But in the end of the day, I'm a student of theoretical CS, and therefore I mostly code in Coq.<br>
-Update: I'm working as a Back-end developer, and am aspiring to become a software engineer and cybersecurity geek.
+Update: I got rid of C#!
 </p>